No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ```

-We note that a controller function has the standard signature "public ActionResult ControllerName()" where in this case the user inputs (mile distance, unit selected) are sent to the server via query string and must be extracted from within the controller function via accessing the "Request" object as seen here
+We note that a controller function has the standard signature "public ActionResult ControllerName()" where in this case the user inputs (mile distance, unit selected) are sent to the server via query string and must be extracted from within the controller function via accessing the "Request" object as seen here.

 ```html
 ...